Quantum Magnetism in Minerals: Three-dimensional frustrated lattices

-lattice and its relationship to the parent pyrochlore lattice are illustrated in Fig.~\ref{Fig:Hyperkagome}.
-The spin-$\frac{1}{2}$ AFM nearest-neighbor Heisenberg model on the hyperkagom\'e lattice has been studied by various authors \cite{HopkinsonIsakov07, LawlerParamekanti08, ZhouLee08, LawlerKee08, BergholtzLaeuchli10, SinghOitmaa12}, who showed that it hosts a valence-bond crystal state due to geometric frustration.
-Inclusion of various anisotropic interactions or weak further-neighbor coupling terms lifts the massive degeneracy of the ground state and stabilizes various noncollinear and noncoplanar magnetic phases that compete in the phase diagram \cite{ChenBalents08, KimchiVishwanath14, Shindou16, MizoguchiHwang16, BuessenTrebst16, HuangKim17}.
+A regular 1/4 site depletion of the pyrochlore lattice can lead to the formation of the 3D hyperkagome, apart from 2D kagome or kagome-staircase lattices \cite{Henley09, MendelsBert16}.
+The hyperkagome lattice and its relationship to the parent pyrochlore lattice are illustrated in Fig.~\ref{Fig:Hyperkagome}.
+The spin-$\frac{1}{2}$ AFM nearest-neighbour Heisenberg model on the hyperkagome lattice has been studied by various authors \cite{HopkinsonIsakov07, LawlerParamekanti08, ZhouLee08, LawlerKee08, BergholtzLaeuchli10, SinghOitmaa12}, who showed that it hosts a valence-bond crystal state due to geometric frustration.
+Inclusion of various anisotropic interactions or weak further-neighbour coupling terms lifts the massive degeneracy of the ground state and stabilizes various noncollinear and noncoplanar magnetic phases that compete in the phase diagram \cite{ChenBalents08, KimchiVishwanath14, Shindou16, MizoguchiHwang16, BuessenTrebst16, HuangKim17}.
+The hyperkagome lattice of classical spins is realized in Fe and Mn garnets, some of which are known as minerals, e.g. Mn$_3$Al$_2$(SiO$_4$)$_3$ (spessartine) \cite{Prandl73, GeigerArmbruster97, HarenWoensdregt01, LauKlimczuk09} and Fe$_3$Al$_2$(SiO$_4$)$_3$ (almandine) \cite{AnovitzEssene93, DachsGeiger12}.
+Both compounds develop long-range AFM order at low temperatures, but their magnetic structures and spin-dynamical properties have not been investigated in detail to the best of my knowledge.

 In many other 3D crystal structures, even in the absence of structural motifs supporting geometric frustration, bond frustration can still be present as a result of competing interactions.
 Moreover, frustration may arise due to anisotropic compass-type interactions \cite{NussinovBrink15}, prominently manifested in the Kitaev-Heisenberg models \cite{Kitaev06, ChaloupkaJackeli10, ReutherThomale11} that were recently generalized to various tricoordinated 3D lattices \cite{LeeSchaffer14, HermannsTrebst14, LeeKim15, HalaszPerreault17}.